dalibor/dalibornasevic.com/posts/004-pomodoro-technique.md

 date: 2009-07-29 00:58:00 +0200
 author: Dalibor Nasevic
 tags: [productivity, agile, pomodoro, timeboxing]
+summary: "Simple overview of the Pomodoro Technique for being more productive."
 ---

 My last post was about [time boxing](http://dalibornasevic.com/posts/3-time-boxing-for-the-agile-gods "Time Boxing for the Agile Gods") and we're continuing with a focus on productivity.
 Here I will describe the benefits and usage of the Pomodoro Technique.
 This technique helps with ideas on how to organize, measure and set value for your work to be productive.